Nikola Jokic notches triple-double as Nuggets top Warriors - NewsBreak

 Nikola Jokic notches triple-double as Nuggets top Warriors

-SAN FRANCISCO — (AP) — Nuggets coach Michael Malone so appreciates Nikola Jokic taking over a game and leading the way on both ends.

-Jokic had his 77th career triple-double with 26 points, 12 rebounds and 10 assists playing with a sore right wrist he had taped, and Denver edged Golden State 128-123 on Friday night in a rematch of the teams' first-round playoff series won by the Warriors in five games on their way to the title.
+SAN FRANCISCO -- Nikola Jokic had a triple-double of 26 points, 12 rebounds and 10 assists playing with a sore right wrist he had taped, and the Denver Nuggets beat Golden State 128-123 on Friday night in a rematch of the teams' first-round playoff series won by the Warriors in five games on their way to the title.

-“My biggest challenge for Nikola is always finding a way to use his voice and be a leader," Malone said.
-"This is his team.
-He’s a great player, and what makes him great is he makes every one of those guys better.
-And that chemistry is only going to continue to get better and better as the season goes along.
-But tonight was a great example of what it has potential to be.”

-Jordan Poole made a backcourt steal from Bones Hyland and scored with 14.7 seconds left to get Golden State to 124-123 then Bruce Brown dunked immediately off a long pass by Jokic.
-The Warriors had another chance and Klay Thompson missed a potential tying 3 from the top with 9.3 seconds to go.
+Jordan Poole made a backcourt steal from Bones Hyland and scored 14.7 seconds left to get Golden State within 124-123 then Bruce Brown dunked immediately.
+The Warriors had another chance and Klay Thompson missed a potential tying 3 from the top with 9.3 seconds left.

 Stephen Curry scored 34 points with five 3-pointers after a second straight slow start shooting and has 30-point performances in his first two games.
 But the Warriors committed 19 turnovers that led to 30 Denver points.

-Brown scored 20 points and Michael Porter Jr. and Kentavious Caldwell-Pope 17 apiece for the Nuggets.
+Brown scored 20 points and Michael Porter Jr. and Kentavious Caldwell-Pope 17 apiece for the Nuggets, who handed the Warriors their lone loss in the preseason last Friday night.

-“We didn’t start off with a strong defensive presence,” Draymond Green said.
-“Five minutes into the game they had 20 points.
-That’s on me.”

 Golden State debuted revamped "Run TMC" blue jerseys to celebrate the 30th anniversary of Hall of Famer Chris Mullin's gold medal with The Dream Team at the 1992 Olympics.